scrambldchannel/https-scrambldchannel.github.io-/content/Dissecting a TI processes pro file.md

 ### End Epilog ###
 ```

+### Wait, there's more

 There's still a bit at the end to cut through, but at least that's an overview of how it all works.
+Option ```576``` a bit more complicated but everything else seems pretty straightforward.
+Looking through the names of the codes, there are lots I think represent things that can't be created through the endpoint that allows a process to be created.
+For example, ```900``` to ```927``` all seem to pertain to settings for the SAP connector.

 ```text
 576,CubeAction=1511DataAction=1503CubeLogChanges=0